-The above analysis makes it clear that population growth and the resulting economic expansion has two opposing effects on the Ruler's tax revenue (see equation 3.11).
+The above analysis makes it clear that population growth and the resulting economic expansion have two opposing effects on the Ruler's tax revenue (see equation 3.11).
 On one hand, it enlarges the tax base.
 On the other hand, it increases the rate of extralegal expropriation and reduces the fraction of the economic surplus that goes to the Ruler.
 Result 4 shows that the latter effect begins to dominate the former once the population in the region crosses the threshold.
-What is more, it shows that, the larger is the dictatorship, the earlier the tipping point where the negative effect of economic growth dominates the positive effect arrives.
+What is more, it shows that the larger the dictatorship, the sooner the region reaches the tipping point where the negative effect of economic growth dominates the positive effect.